paulzhn/bjtu-sse-java-theory/Assignment2/Assignment 2.md

 _Instance variables:_

-- `rigin`.
+- `origin`.
 The origin of the coffee
 - `roast`.
 The roast of the coffee
 - `flavor`.
 The flavor of the coffee
 - `aroma`.
 The aroma of the coffee